actualbudget/docs/docs/experimental/custom-reports.md

 All functionality described here may not be available in the latest stable release.
 Use the `edge` images for the latest implementation.
 :::

-Custom reports allow analyzing transaction data by using charts or a data table with statistics.
-There are four type of reports available:
+Custom reports allow analyzing transaction data by using charts or a data table with summary statistics.
+There are four types of reports available:

 1. Table View
 2. Bar Graph